Metaswitch/clearwater-readthedocs/docs/Backups.md

 It is possible (and likely) that when backups are taken on different boxes the data will be out of sync, e.g. ellis will know about a subscriber, but there will no digest in homestead.
-To restore the system to a consistent state we have a syncronization tool within ellis, which can be run over a deployment to get the databases in sync.
+To restore the system to a consistent state we have a synchronization tool within ellis, which can be run over a deployment to get the databases in sync.
 To run, log into an ellis box and execute: